All Episodes

 This is a really important decision.

-But uh, make no mistake, we've heard a lot of suggestions from members of the United States Senate.
+But make no mistake, we've heard a lot of suggestions from members of the United States Senate.

 A lot.

-It's it turns out that many of the senators have got strong opinions one way or the other, and of course we're listening to them.
+It turns out many of the senators have got strong opinions one way or the other.

-So, and that has been reported today that uh the president's gonna have a name by the uh by the end of this week, and I think that's what the uh reporter was referring to.
+So, and that has been reported today that the president's going to have a name by the end of this week.

 Now, I wouldn't get too concerned here, folks, about the president saying he's consulting with the Senate.